 The way people are distributed across jobs is far from random.
-While it is true that the structure of jobs in the economy is continuously changing and hence there is a great deal of constraints on the available jobs from which individuals can choose, it is also known that people select their professions and jobs based on characteristics such as gender (Lent et al., 1991), culture (Fouad and Byars-Winston, 2005) and risk attitudes (Bonin et al., 2007).
+While it is true that the structure of jobs in the economy is continuously changing and hence there is a great deal of constraints on the available jobs from which individuals can choose, it is also known that people select their professions and jobs based on characteristics such as gender (Lent, Lopez and Bieschke, 1991), culture (Fouad and Byars-Winston, 2005) and risk attitudes (Bonin, Dohmen, Falk, Huffman and Sunde, 2007).
 This section will focus on ability as an important factor of job choice.